 1. RUST EN VREDE

-An all-round first-class experience awaits you at this warm and welcoming restaurant, with someone to greet you on arrival, top service throughout your meal, and exquisite French-inspired cuisine.
-It is all tied together perfectly with an amazing venue in the estate’s original cellar, built in 1785.
-It is no wonder that two of SA’s finest chefs – Gregory Czarnecki and Luke Dale-Roberts – rated it among the best restaurants in the land, not to mention its spot on Elite Traveler’s Top 100 Restaurants in the World in 2014.
+An all-round first-class experience awaits you at the warm and welcoming restaurant on the gorgeous Rust and Vrede estate.
+With someone to greet you on arrival, stellar service throughout your meal, and exquisitely plated, vibrant and delicious French-inspired cuisine, it’s no wonder that two of SA’s finest chefs – Gregory Czarnecki and Luke Dale-Roberts – rate it among the best restaurants in the land.
+Housed in the estate’s original 1785 cellar, the restaurant also won a spot on Elite Traveler’s Top 100 Restaurants in the World in 2014.

-Location Terroir, Kleine Zalze Wine Estate, Strand Road, De Zalze Golf Estate
+Location Kleine Zalze Wine Estate, Die Boord, Strand Road, R44

 3. Delaire Graff Restaurant

-Situated on top of a hill on the dramatic Helshoogte Pass, Delaire Graff Restaurant is the full package when it comes to fine dining in the winelands, offering incredible views, immaculate interiors and excellent fare, so the steep prices should come as no surprise.
-South African head chef Michael Deg draws inspiration from local, seasonal cuisine, incorporating ingredients picked daily from the estate’s own greenhouse and vegetable garden, ensuring only the best and freshest ingredients are used.
+Situated on the dramatic Helshoogte Pass, Delaire Graff Restaurant is the full package when it comes to dining in the winelands, offering incredible views, immaculate interiors and excellent fare (so the steep prices should come as no surprise).
+Chef Kieran White’s exquisite menu offers classic bistro favourites with South African twists, and incorporates ingredients picked daily from the estate’s own greenhouse and vegetable garden.

 Contact 021 885 8160, email@example.com